What makes Holy Communion a sacrament?

 - We receive.
 We don't give, and we didn't buy it by way of the offerings.
 We simply receive.
 We don't have to, you know.
 God's not going to zap you as you leave the room.
 But we do it anyway.
 And we do it for all the times in life we refused to receive what God has given us.

 - We thank God.
 God has done a wonder: the Lord has given life to those who are hell-bent on death.
 We have a new start, and it is Christ.

 "I forewarn, and testify, and proclaim this with a voice that all may hear!
 'Let no one who has an enemy draw near the sacred Table, or receive the Lord's Body!
 Let no one who draws near have an enemy!
 Do you have an enemy?
 Do not approach!
 Do you wish to draw near?
 Be reconciled, and then draw near, and only then touch the Holy Gifts!"

 --- St. John Chrysostom, Homily 20

 In liturgical traditions, the Eucharist is properly the central act of the worship service, above hymns, chants, readings, offerings, and sermons.
-(You'd never know it at some parishes in liturgical traditions.)
+(You'd never know it at some parishes.)
 The rest of it is praise to God; the Eucharist is for taking in God's presence.

-The act itself is easy to separate out; if rightly done, it can stand on its own as proper worship.
+The act itself is easy to separate out; if rightly done, it can stand on its own as a full and proper act of worship.